kanaenumatalee/kanaenumatalee/README.md

 - 👋 Hi, I’m Kana!
-- 🌱 I’ve graduated from a full-stack bootcamp.
+- 🌱 Full-stack Bootcamp Graduate
-- 👀 I love modern technology.
+- 👀 Passionate about Modern Technology
-- 💞️ I’m looking for a software development position.
+- 💞️ Looking for a Software Development opportunity
-- 📫 Please reach out to me on <a href="https://www.linkedin.com/in/kanaenumatalee">LinkedIn</a>.
+- 📫 Please reach out to me on <a href="https://www.linkedin.com/in/kanaenumatalee">LinkedIn</a>